mbeddr/mps-platform-docs/src/doc/docs/home/platform_specific_bugs.md

 ## Windows

-!!! error "Compilation from the command line might fail due to none ASCII chars."
+!!! failure "Compilation from the command line might fail due to none ASCII chars."

     The error message looks something like this: